mooreryan/biplotr/README.md

 ## Changes

+- `v0.0.7`: Add option for custom arrow scaling factor.
-- `v0.0.6`: Option to draw or not draw arrows and points
+- `v0.0.6`: Add option to draw or not draw arrows and points

 ## To do list